tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 └─> ...
 ```

-We demonstrate how to create a custom scoring object for ANOVA F-test named `class_score_aov`, as an example.
+As an example, we demonstrate how to create a custom scoring object for ANOVA F-test named `class_score_aov`.

 For reference, the ANOVA F-test filter computes feature score using analysis of variance (ANOVA) hypothesis tests, powered by `lm()`.
 The `lm()` function fits a linear model and returns a summary containing the F-statistic and p-value, which can be used to evaluate feature importance.